-- For an incident proton energy of 1-4 MeV, elements with atomic numbers up to about 50 are generally determined through their K shell X-rays (typically K{α} line). - Heavier elements are measured through their L shell X rays because the energies of their K shell X rays are too high to be detected by using the Silicon detectors available commercially. - The concentration of an element is deduced from the intensity of the measured X-ray line together with parameters obtained either theoretically and/or experimentally.
+- For an incident proton energy of 1-4 MeV, elements with atomic numbers up to about 50 (Sn) are generally determined through their K shell X-rays (typically K{α} line). - Heavier elements (greater than Z = 50) are measured through their L shell X rays because the beam energy is not enough to eject the tightly bound K shell electrons. - The concentration of a particular element is deduced from the intensity of the measured x-ray line together with parameters obtained either theoretically and/or experimentally.